eban5/aws-developer-exam-notes/notes-main.md

 * Max timeout is 12 hours.
 * Max retention period - 14 days
 * Max size 256KB

+If your application performs operations or workflows that take a long time to complete, you can offload those tasks to a dedicated worker environment.
+Decoupling your web application front end from a process that performs blocking operations is a common way to ensure that your application stays responsive under load.

 ## SNS
 - scalable and highly available notification service.